Is Lifestyle Design A Manifestation of Perfectionism In Disguise? A Self-Reflection

 Is it the product of a time-based society, in which we are acutely, painfully aware of every passing minute?

-Is it some character flaw of my own?
+Is it some character flaw of our own?

 Or could it simply be a function of human nature?